 The findings included here are statewide.
 Gaps between target and actual performance not only show where improvement is needed, but also represents areas of opportunity for collaborative efforts with families, other stakeholders, providers, and various partners.
 Community-wide efforts that span a range of services and agencies will ultimately support strong and healthy families throughout North Carolina.
+How did NC perform on the APR?

+NC exceeds the target for three of the indicators and meets the target for four.
+The full APR describes the progress and slippage on the indicators, as well as additional quality improvements and revisions that will be undertaken to improve the Infant-Toddler Program.
 Where can I get a full copy of the APR?

-After the APR is approved by OSEP, the Early Intervention Branch will post on the Branch's website at www.beearly.nc.gov.
+After the APR is approved by OSEP, the Early Intervention Branch will disseminate it to stakeholders and post on the Branch's website at www.ncei.org.

 Percent of infants and toddlers with IFSPs who receive the early intervention services on their Individualized Family Services Plan (IFSPs) in a timely manner.
 Child development research has shown that the rate of learning and development is most rapid in a child's first three years of life.
 Just as we try to identify infants and toddlers in need of intervention early, we try to get services started as soon after identification as possible.
-Because of this special period of readiness for learning, timing of intervention becomes
+Because of this special period of readiness for learning, timing of intervention becomes particularly important.

-Target: 100%
+Target: 100% Actual: 95.98%

 Percent of infants and toddlers with IFSPs who primarily receive early intervention services in the home or community-based settings.
 Early intervention activities are provided in settings where the child typically lives, learns and plays in order to ensure that the activities become a part of the child's and family's typical routines, such as mealtime, bath time, play time, etc. In this way the learning opportunities for the child are maximized.
+Target: 97.5%

-Target: 98.00% Actual: 99.59%
+Actual: 99.0%

-Percent of infants and toddlers with IFSPs who demonstrate improved: (a) positive social-emotional skills (including social relationships); (b) acquisition and use of knowledge and skills (including early language/communication); and (c) use of appropriate behaviors to meet their needs.
+Percent of infants and toddlers with IFSPs who demonstrate improved: (a) positive social-emotional skills (including social relationships); (b) acquisition and use of knowledge and skills (including early language communication); and, (c) use of appropriate behaviors to meet their needs.
 Measurement of these functional outcomes provides quantitative data on the benefits of early intervention for infants/toddlers.

-Summary Statement 1 (SS1): of those children who entered or exited the program below age expectations in this outcome area, the percent who substantially increased their rate of growth by the time they turned 3 years of age or exited the program.
+who entered the program below age expectations in this outcome area, the percent who substantially increased their rate of growth by the time they turned 3 years of age or exited the program.

-Summary Statement 2 (SS1): the percent of children who are functioning within the age expectations in this outcome area by the time they turned 3 or exited the program.
+Summary Statement 2 (SS2): the percent of children who are functioning within the age expectations in this outcome area by the time they SS2: 57.9% / 60.5%turned 3 or exited the program.

-Target/Actual
+Target / Actual SS1: 71.2% /72.3%

+Target / Actual

-SS1: 73.50/73.13%
+SS1: 76.4% /77.7%

-SS2: 59.60/62.59%
+SS2: 49.6% /51.1%

-Target/Actual
+Target / Actual

-SS1:80.00/78.80% SS1: 78.00/78.94%
+SS1: 75.2%/ 77.7%

-SS2: 51.10/53.79% SS2: 57.80/61.12%
+SS2: 56.0%/58.2%

-Target/Actual

 Percent of families participating in Part C who report that early intervention services have helped the family: (a) know their rights; (b) effectively communicate their children's needs; and, (c) help their children develop and learn.
 Early intervention benefits not just the child enrolled in our services, but also the entire family.
-The data from this indicator, collected via survey, demonstrates how families benefit from early intervention supports and services.
+The data from this indicator, collected via an anonymous survey, demonstrates how families benefit from early intervention supports and services.
+Target: 90% Actual: 75%